Finding Details

-You can view the additional details for and further manage any issue within the Issues list.
+You can view the additional details for and further manage any finding within the Findings list.

 -